-Dealing with inappropriate Behaviour
+Dealing with Inappropriate Behaviour

 Incidences of inappropriate behaviour are dealt with in a fair, respectful and appropriate way, with the key focus on individuals taking responsibility for their behaviour, repairing any harm done, rebuilding and restoring relationships.
+Language from grown-ups is all positively framed and avoids shaming.
 All the people involved in an issue have the chance to have their say and become actively involved in the process.